Sponsors: Department of the Interior, Bureau of Reclamation

-This is a collaborative project with Dr. Eve Halper from BoR Phoenix Area Office.
-The project was funded by the BoR Science and Technology Grant Program under a cooperative agreement between HRC and the BoR Lower Colorado Region (Agreement # R16AC00024).
+This was a collaborative project with Dr. Eve Halper from the Bureau of Reclamation (Reclamation), Phoenix Area Office.
+The project was funded by the Reclamation Science and Technology Grant Program under a cooperative agreement between HRC and the Reclamation Lower Colorado Region (Agreement # R16AC00024).

 In recent years, Reclamation and other agencies have been engaged in climate impact assessments of increasingly smaller river basins and local rural communities.
 The existing methods and datasets that were developed for larger watersheds may not be adequate for arid ephemeral river basins that are often the prevailing landscape of these rural communities.
 In these relatively small and arid basins, the rainfall characteristics are highly variable and streamflow is tightly associated with the nuances of the rainfall temporal and spatial patterns.